tatjana-karl/smallProjects/README.md

 # smallProjects
-collection of projects i had to do for class
+A small collection of projects I had to do for class